Imagine a hospital that not only understands your questions and concerns, it can respond to them.

 Imagine a hospital where the medical team knows you as a person – your interests, your fears - and not just as a patient.

-In a groundbreaking collaboration between the Hartree Centre and Alder Hey Children’s Hospital (link opens in a new window), we are helping to build the UK’s first cognitive hospital.
+In a groundbreaking collaboration between the Hartree Centre and Alder Hey Children’s Hospital, we are helping to build the UK’s first cognitive hospital.
 The technology we are developing will help to revolutionise personalised medicine, putting the patient at the centre of their care in a way that has never before been possible.

 It’s all made possible by the huge advances in cognitive computing and data processing.
 The new project is being built on IBM Watson – the world’s first commercially available cognitive computing system.